Bodo Rudwaleit: International career

 Rudwaleit was part of the East Germany national football team for nearly a decade.
 He was the first-choice goalkeeper of the national football team, until René Müller became the undisputed number one in the middle of the 1980s.
 He was part of the East German Olympic team that won the silver medal in the 1980 Summer Olympics.
 He played five matches out of six in the tournament, including the final.
 Together with his teammates, he was awarded the Patriotic Order of Merit in bronze the same year.
 Rudwaleit made 33 appearances for the East Germany national football team until 1988.

 Miscellaneous

 Rudwaleit is the father of Robert Rudwaleit, who played as defender for BFC Dynamo from 2001 to 2010.
 He started a taxi company in Erkner in 1997.
-The taxi company is owned by his wife and Rudwaleit worked for the company as an emplyee.
+The taxi company is owned by his wife and Rudwaleit worked for the company as an employee.
 Rudwaleit has stated that he is a fan of FC Bayern Munich.
 He was a club member of FC Bayern Munich as of 2021.